 Click here for my suggestions on natural migraine prevention.

 Finding a way to relax is essential.
 I think the easiest way is to lay down in a dark room and listen to a guided relaxation CD.
-I love these ones:
+Here's an idea you should check out:

 Here are the articles I recommend reading to add to your coping skills tool kit: